Open |

 In 2024, the park received the Grand Jury Prize at the Victoires du Paysage, an event organized by Valhor, the French interprofessional organization for horticulture.

 In 2025, the landscaped park gained European recognition in the field of landscape and urban greening by winning the Silver Medal at the Green Cities Europe Awards.
-Selected by an international jury of experts, the Parc des Ateliers was recognized for the quality of its landscape design, its environmental impact, and its contribution to more resilient, inclusive, and enjoyable urban spaces.
+Selected by an international jury of experts, the landscaped park was recognized for the quality of its landscape design, its environmental impact, and its contribution to more resilient, inclusive, and enjoyable urban spaces.

 240822-LUMA-VISITEURS-ADRIANDEWEERDT-20